Available with Standard or Advanced license.

 Automated scheduling of the script

-Once the script is completed, it can be scheduled to run at set intervals, at a specific time, using the operating system's task scheduler.
+Once the script is completed, you can schedule it to run at set intervals, at a specific time, using the operating system's task scheduler.